HendrikVE/Google-Chrome-Extension-and-Native-Messaging-Host-for-RIOT-App-Market/README.md

 6. click on **open**

 ## Install Native Messaging Host
+**Please notice: the path to the Native Messaging Host must not contain spaces**
 1. open a terminal
 2. type **cd <to_replace>/riotam-chrome-integration/native-messaging-host**
 3. run **python install_host.py --browser your_browser** (your_browser has to be replaced by **chrome** or **chromium**)

+### More Information
+Graphics are editable with [yEd](http://www.yworks.com/products/yed "http://www.yworks.com/products/yed")

 ## LICENSE
 * The project is licensed under the GNU Lesser General Public License